abourdon/abourdon.github.io/source/_posts/2018-05-18-bootstrap-your-linux-terminal-session.md

 #### Available features

 - Manage different shell profiles
-- Be able to define several scripts into a same profile, allowing then to modularize shell profiles' scripts (e.g., 1 script for 1 tool)
+- Be able to define several scripts into a same profile, allowing then to modularize shell profiles' scripts (e.g., 1 script for 1 tool) and easily [import or export them][shprofile-example-scripts]{:target="_blank"}
 - Apply the lexicographical order when discovering shell profiles' scripts
 - Allow to define _loading_ and _unloading_ shell profile script types to handle transition between profiles
 - Remember the current profile in use to be able to quickly reload it